Rafael-DSBR/Cert-Fix/README.md

 3.  **Phase 2 (Crypto):** Edits Registry keys to force correct Protocol negotiation (SEFAZ requirement).
 4.  **Phase 3 (Trust):** Loops through `.cer` assets and commits them to the `Root` store.

-### How to Run
+### 🚀 How to Run

 1.  **Dependencies:**
     ```bash
     pip install customtkinter
     ```
 2.  **Assets Required:**
     * *Note: This repo contains the source code.
-To function, the following assets where compiled in root folder:*
+To function, the following assets must be in the root folder:*
     * `InstaladorCadeias_1.0.2.0.exe`
     * `3_CryptoFix.reg`
     * `Raiz-icp-brasil v10.cer`